chandanv89/read-write-vrp-docs-pub/profiles/vrp-profile.md

 ### Event notifications for cancellation of a VRP Consent

-In the situation that a VRP mandate is cancelled by a PSU at the ASPSP, the ASPSP must inform the PISP through an event notification about the cancellation.
+In the situation that a VRP Consent is cancelled by a PSU at the ASPSP, the ASPSP must inform the PISP through an event notification about the cancellation.

 The TPP may subscribe to these events using an aggregated polling mechanism or a push notification mechanism.